 You would need to demonstrate that your distinguished talent can be put to immediate use if granted the Subclass 858 Distinguished Talent visa.
 You are not expected to retire or pursue other activities within a few years of arriving in Australia.

-You must be in Australia to apply for the Subclass 858 Distinguished Talent visa.
-If you are outside of Australia, you can apply for the Class AL Subclass 124 (click here to learn more).
+You can be in Australia or overseas to apply for the Subclass 858 Distinguished or Global Talent visa (click here to learn more).

 You may also be eligible to apply for Global Talent Independent visa (click here to learn more).